Ratismal/screenshot-monitor/readme.md

 ./install.sh
 ```

-There are also helper scripts for `start.sh`, `stop.sh`, `restart.sh`, and `status.sh`.
+There are also helper scripts for `start.sh`, `stop.sh`, `restart.sh`, `status.sh`, and `logs.sh`.
 These are just wrappers around the systemctl commands since it's annoying typing them all the time.

 ## Usage